Skip to content

 Guess which flow control signal SmartSDR for Windows uses to trigger PTT?
 Yep!
 CTS!
 It is PHYSICALLY IMPOSSIBLE for HaliKey MIDI to trigger a PTT in SmartSDR for Windows.
 In works in every other use case: PTT and Morse in SmartSDR for MacOS and iOS, and Remote Ham Radio.
 But not the one primary use case: PTT on Windows.

-…only to find out that the CDC serial driver that comes with Windows doesn’t implement flow control signals…
+The CDC serial driver that comes with Windows doesn’t implement flow control signals…

 WhaAaAat?!